 Not only does the New Testament attribute different functions to the mind and spirit, in a few places it makes a very clear distinction between them.
-For example, we find a reference to an “unspiritual mind” (Col. 2:18), which suggests a mind not oriented toward the spirit.
+For example, we find a reference to an “unspiritual mind” (Col. 2:18, NIV), which suggests a mind not oriented toward the spirit.
 In Paul’s discussion of spiritual gifts, he contrasts his mind with his spirit: “For if I pray in a tongue, my spirit prays, but my mind is unfruitful.
 So what shall I do?
-I will pray with my spirit, but I will also pray with my mind; I will sing with my spirit, but I will also sing with my mind” (1 Cor.
+I will pray with my spirit, but I will also pray with my understanding; I will sing with my spirit, but I will also sing with my understanding” (1 Cor.
 14:14-15).
-The Bible does not specifically say the spirit reflects or thinks, although it is said to know the mind’s thoughts so it clearly has awareness.
+The Bible doesn’t specifically say the spirit reflects or thinks, although it’s said to know the mind’s thoughts so it clearly has awareness.

 You can corrupt your mind and become depraved.
-The second half of Romans Chapter One explains that God is revealing His wrath against godless and wicked men, allowing them to become depraved.
-In that passage we read that “since they did not think it worthwhile to retain the knowledge of God, he gave them over to a depraved mind, to do what ought not to be done” (Rom.
+The second half of Romans Chapter One explains that God is revealing his wrath against godless and wicked men, allowing them to become depraved.
+In that passage we read that “just as they did not think it worthwhile to retain the knowledge of God, so God gave them over to a depraved mind, so that they do what ought not to be done” (Rom.
 1:28).
-Elsewhere, we see a general reference to “men of corrupt mind” (1 Tim.
+Elsewhere, we see a general reference to “people of corrupt mind” (1 Tim.
 6:5).
-It is clear from these scriptures as well as from observation that the human mind can be degraded and perverted so that it becomes immoral.
+It’s clear from these scriptures as well as from observation that the human mind can be degraded and perverted so that it becomes immoral.

 Renewing Your Mind

-“The man without the Spirit does not accept the things that come from the Spirit of God, for they are foolishness to him, and he cannot understand them, because they are spiritually discerned” (1 Cor.
+“The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit” (1 Cor.
 2:14).
-Anyone who insists on understanding God before they commit their life to Him will wait a long time–too long.
-Using human intellect, you cannot fully understand spiritual matters because you cannot adequately explain them in terms your mind can grasp.
+Anyone who insists on understanding God before they commit their life to him will wait a long time — too long.
+Using human intellect, you can’t fully understand spiritual matters because you can’t adequately explain them in terms your mind can grasp.
 In fact, some of the things God does seem downright foolish to many people because they judge God’s actions on the basis of human experience.

 Most people think Christians are simply foolish for what they believe and they think Christians have to rely on God because they’re too weak to do otherwise.
-Even if by some weird quirk of logic they were right, God has chosen to use weak and foolish people to confound the strong and wise, so He alone will receive the glory.
-However, spiritual matters simply do not make sense to the mind of a non-Christian.
+Even if by some weird quirk of logic they were right, God has chosen to use weak and foolish people to confound the strong and wise, so he alone will receive the glory.
+However, spiritual matters simply don’t make sense to the mind of a non-Christian.

-Christianity is not a supplement to normal life; you cannot add it to everything else you do, like a hobby.
+Christianity is not a supplement to normal life; you can’t add it to everything else you do, like a hobby.
 Christianity is an intimate relationship with God Almighty, the creator of the universe, who holds the universe together and keeps it running.
 Christianity permeates everything you do and influences every attitude and action.
-It is not a weekly social engagement on Sunday morning or a traditional prayer before meals that buys you a ticket to heaven.
+It’s not a weekly social engagement on Sunday morning or a traditional prayer before meals that buys you a ticket to heaven.
 Christianity is at odds with the entire world system.
-It is at odds with human nature.
-It is at odds with normal human thinking and attitudes.
-That is why God insists that you change the way you think.
+It’s at odds with human nature.
+It’s at odds with normal human thinking and attitudes.
+That’s why God insists that you change the way you think.